-Global Information Society Watch is an annual report co-produced by the APC network and partners, which looks at the progress being made in creating an inclusive information society worldwide (particularly in implementing WSIS goals), encourages critical debate and strengthens networking and advocacy for a just, inclusive information society.
+Global Information Society Watch (GISWatch) is an annual report co-produced by the APC network and partners, which looks at the progress being made in creating an inclusive information society worldwide (particularly in implementing World Summit on the Information Society or WSIS goals), encourages critical debate, and strengthens networking and advocacy for a just, inclusive information society.

-GISWatch 2014 tracks the state of communications surveillance around the world with 57 country reports and 8 thematic reports.
+GISWatch 2014 tracks the state of communications surveillance around the world with 57 country reports and eight thematic reports.

-GISWatch 2010 on ICTs and environmental sustainability 53 countries and six regions.
+GISWatch 2010 addresses ICTs and environmental sustainability with 53 country reports and six regional overviews.

-GISWatch 2009 reports on access to online information and knowledge – advancing human rights and democracy 48 country reports and seven regional overviews.
+GISWatch 2009 reports on access to online information and knowledge – advancing human rights and democracy, with 48 country reports and seven regional overviews.
 Also in French and Spanish.

-GISWatch 2008 on access to ICT infrastructure 38 country reports and six regional overviews.
+GISWatch 2008 tracks access to ICT infrastructure with 38 country reports and six regional overviews.
 Also in French.

-GISWatch 2007 on citizen participation in ICT policy processes 26 country reports
+GISWatch 2007 explores citizen participation in ICT policy processes with 26 country reports.

 You can also find all the reports online on the Global Information Society Watch website including translations into a number of languages.